pennhanlee/tp/docs/team/tanleyang.md

     the undo command would be very useful in providing convenience to the user.
 The redo command also allows the user to move back and forth in history, allowing users to conveniently compare changes.

-  * Highlights: This feature must work with all other commands as well as future commands to be added and not slow down the application.
-Hence proper brainstorming and planning of the implementation had to be done to ensure the implementation can be easily extended to work with future commands as well as be as memory efficent as possible.
+  * Highlights: This feature must work with all other commands as well as future commands to be added.
+    Hence proper brainstorming and planning of the implementation had to be done to ensure the implementation can be easily extended to work with future commands.
+Furthermore, the feature should not affect the speed of the application, hence care had to be taken to ensure redundant states are not stored in order to improve the memory efficiency.
     The implementation was challenging as the application will display the book in different ways according to user entered commands, hence there was not only a need to keep track of the changes to the books stored, but also how the books were being displayed in order to allow the undo/redo command to bring the application back to